 Well, according to Indeed, some of the most important are:

 Data analysts are often asked to collect and analyze data for a specific purpose.
-That means they need to understand which data to collect in the first place, then figure out how to process it in order to glean the necessary information.
+That means they need to understand which data to collect in the first place, then figure out how to process it in order to answer the necessary questions.
 Doing that requires excellent critical thinking skills.

 You might not realize it, but an important part of the data analysis role involves presenting data and the findings of your analysis.
 Often, this requires the ability to discuss complex themes in simple, non-technical terms.

 Data analysts don’t work in isolation.
-As well as working closely with other members of the data analysis team, you might find yourself collaborating with the IT department, UX designers, data scientists, and even non-technical colleagues.
-Excellent communication skills are required to work effectively with such a diverse group.
+As well as working closely with other members of the data analysis team, you might find yourself collaborating on projects with IT professionals, UX designers, data scientists, and even non-technical colleagues.
+Excellent communication skills are required to work effectively with such a diverse group and provide critical insights in a way everyone can understand.

 Chances are you’ll occasionally encounter technical issues during the analysis stage.
 It’s up to you to find solutions.